flamebarke/biovault/README.md

 With the two helper scripts in this repo it is possible to read and write an AES-256 encrypted file on an NFC implant (specifically the [xSIID](https://dangerousthings.com/product/xsiid/)).
 The `hf_i2c_plus_2k_utils` script can also be used standalone to write arbitrary data to user memory on a sector of your choosing (sector 0 or 1).

-The `vault.py` script is a python wrapper around `hf_i2c_plus_2k_utils` which reads and writes an encrypted CSV file.
-The CSV file is carved from the hexdump, reversed with xxd and then displayed in the terminal in JSON format.
+The `vault.py` script is a python wrapper around `hf_i2c_plus_2k_utils` which reads and writes the encrypted CSV to/from the implant.
+In read mode the CSV file is carved from a user memory hexdump, reversed with xxd, decrypted with openssl (if you have the password) and then displayed in the terminal in JSON format.

 `vault.py` writes data to sector 1 not sector 0 for two reasons: